missing heirs

 Title Defects: What Does An Owner’s Policy Of Title Insurance Cover?

 The recent foreclosure paperwork mess and the Massachusetts high court ruling in U.S. Bank v.
-Ibanez is a perfect example of the importance of title insurance.
-Thousands titles in Massachusetts coming out of faulty foreclosures were rendered defective because of the ruling.
+Ibanez are perfect examples of the importance of title insurance.
+Thousands titles in Massachusetts coming out of faulty foreclosures were rendered defective because of the Ibanez ruling.
 Those without owner’s title insurance were left to fix the title problems on their own at great expense.
-Those with title insurance did not have their closings cancelled and were able to sell their property with the title insurer issuing “clean” policies over the defects.
+Those with title insurance, by contrast, were able to sell their property with the title insurer issuing “clean” policies over the defects.

-Here are some other real world examples.
+Here are some other real world examples of how title insurance protects you.
 I recently represented a condominium seller who was shocked to learn a day before the closing that there were several un-discharged mortgages and liens on her unit left over from the original developer.
-Likewise, I represented a young family who was dismayed to learn that the property they were about to buy was subject to the claim of a long-lost heir of a prior owner.
-Fortunately for both clients, both properties were protected by title insurance which enabled the closings to go forward as scheduled, with the title company undertaking the obligation to discharge the mortgage, deal with the “missing” heir, and clear the title.
-If title insurance was not available in these transactions, the deals would have been canceled altogether.
-Or the closings would have been delayed by months if not years until the issues were resolved, if at all.
+Fortunately, she had an owner’s title insurance policy which allowed her closing to go forward as scheduled.
+I represented a young family who was dismayed to learn that the property they were about to buy was subject to the claim of a long-lost heir of a prior owner.
+The title insurance company agreed to file litigation against the “missing” heir, and clear the title.
+If title insurance was not available in these transactions, the deals would have been canceled altogether, or the closings would have been delayed by months if not years until the issues were resolved, if at all.

-In addition to undischarged mortgages and the sudden appearance of unknown or missing heirs claiming an interest in the property, an owner’s policy of title insurance also covers well over 50 different title defects, including:
+In addition to undischarged mortgages and the sudden appearance of unknown or missing heirs claiming an interest in the property, an owner’s policy of title insurance also covers a myriad of other types of title defects, including:

 • Faulty foreclosures